 Every year Pinewood hosts various artists, authors, and educators that come to each campus to address our students.
 These events may be educational, entertaining, or inspirational; adding value to the school’s curriculum, capturing students’ attention, and hopefully sending them home with an important message.

 A competitive after-school program is open to students in grades 4-12.
 Click here for additional details.

 In addition to the Clubs and Extra-Curricular activities listed below, students also have the following opportunities to become involved: performing arts events, spirit days, holiday festivities, lunchtime activities, and talent shows (K-12) • casual, themed, and formal dances (7-12) • student concerts, spirit competitions, sports rallies, and themed dress days (7-12) • student-faculty games (3-12) • intramurals (3-12) • science fair (3-8) • scouting activities (K-6).

 Class trips are a fun change of pace for students.
 All of these excursions provide a shared experience for students and a chance to get to know one another outside of the traditional classroom environment.
 Many of the trips also present unique opportunities for teachers to illustrate their lessons in a different way and extend the classroom resources available to students.
 Pinewood offers a variety of cultural, civic, scientific, social, and overnight field trips to all students.

 Clubs and Extra-Curricular Activities

 The faculty and staff actively encourage and support involvement and participation in after-school activities and athletics.
 A wide variety of opportunities are available to students throughout the year.
 After-school supervision is available for students in grades K-6.
-Information will be available in August.

 College planning is available to all high school students (9-12) and involves the student, parents, and college counselor.
 Planning begins during the freshman year; click here for details on the complete program.